MicrosoftDocs/azure-docs/articles/digital-twins/how-to-user-defined-functions.md

 ### getDeviceMetadata(id) ⇒ `device`

-Given a device identifier, it retrieves the device from the graph.
+Given a device identifier, this function retrieves the device from the graph.

 - **Kind**: global function